 On the other hand, if you’re advertising a luxury car (or want your cars to be perceived as luxury vehicles), choosing a high-profile celeb would be a viable option.
 When consumers see your ads, they want to see themselves—find an influencer who best conveys your product’s use, but more importantly, your company’s brand and purpose.

 If you’re promoting a service, you might think a little more “blue sky” when it comes to deciding on an influencer.
 This is because the “hard work” is being done by you, the company, while your consumers get to indulge in the effortlessness of having a task done for/to them—you want to convey the feeling of easy luxury.
-Choose an influencer who can portray your brand as the ultimate service-provider, with amenities fit for a celeb like themselves, while also being worth the time and money your consumers will sacrafice to have something done for them—think Jeff Goldblum and Apartments.com.
+Choose an influencer who can portray your brand as the ultimate service provider, with amenities fit for a celeb like themselves, while also being worth the time and money your consumers will sacrifice to have something done for them—think Jeff Goldblum and Apartments.com.
 You want to show your target audience you can make their lives easier (and better) through an amicable influencer they can trust.

-Finally, if you’re in the business of publishing, you’ll want to err on the side of authoritative when it comes to choosing your influencer.
+Finally, if you’re in the business of publishing, you’ll want to err on the side of authority when it comes to choosing your influencer.
 This doesn’t mean your celeb can’t be fun, but they should be someone with a good public reputation.
-As a publisher, your content is your product and your lifeblood—choosing a controversial or lesser known influencer to promote your content could spell trouble.
+As a publisher, your content is your product and your lifeblood—choosing a controversial or lesser-known influencer to promote your content could spell trouble.
 However, you might consider using someone from your company to represent your brand (e.g. the senior editor of your news publication), because it conveys transparency and ultimately trust, which is especially important for informational publications.

 Know Your Audience